Skip to main content

 The language and actions featured in the articles at times will not be approved of by many modern folk - and are not condoned by us Arbury Archivists, but this is the somewhat distant past.
 In the future many things we say and do today may meet with similar disapproval.
 If you are likely to find such articles in anyway distressing or 'triggering' please approach with caution or do not read any further.

 Remember, in the case of King's Hedges, we are not referring to the area north of Arbury Road - strangely called 'King's Hedges Ward' by the Council but, far more appropriately, North Arbury by those of us 'in the know'.
 We're talking about the original King's Hedges/King's Hedge, north of what is now the Guided Busway.
-Similarly, the Arbury Meadows, which are mentioned in one of the newspaper articles from 1839, were not south of Arbury Road, where the Council's current Arbury electoral ward is situated, but north in the misnamed 'King's Hedges Estate/Ward' or, more accurately in the historical sense, North Arbury area.
+Similarly, most of the Arbury Meadows, which are mentioned in one of the newspaper articles from 1839, were not south of Arbury Road, where the Council's current Arbury electoral ward is situated, but north in the misnamed 'King's Hedges Estate/Ward' or, more accurately in the historical sense, North Arbury area.

 Our old faithful map at the top of the article should help your orientation if you are not familiar with Arbury history.